-Transcripts of applicants who have earned college credits, but have not earned an A.A. degree will be reviewed individually to determine the level to which academic credits have been completed in the above General Education requirements.
-Students who have earned college credits prior to admission to EWC must satisfy the same General Education requirements as a first-time-in-college student.
-The State of Florida Foreign Language requirement must be met prior to graduation for all students.
+Transcripts of applicants who have earned college credits but have not earned an A.A. degree will be reviewed individually to determine the level to which academic credits have been completed in the above General Education requirements.
+Students who have earned college credits before admission to EWC must satisfy the same General Education requirements as a first-time-in-college student.
+The State of Florida, Foreign Language requirement, must be met before graduation for all students.